-In the past few tutorials we saw how marketers can use advertising, sales promotion and public relations to reach a large number of customers.
-While these methods of promotion offer many advantages, they each share one major disadvantage: they are a non-personal form of communication.
-And whether a company is in retailing or manufacturing, sells goods or services, is a large multi-national or a local startup, is out to make a profit or is a non-profit, in all probability at some point they will need to rely on personal contact with customers.
+In the past few tutorials, we saw how marketers can use advertising, sales promotion, and public relations to reach a large number of customers.
+Unfortunately, advertising and sales promotion each share one significant disadvantage: these are primarily non-personal forms of communication.
+While public relations contains elements of personal communication with the use of social media and email, it often lacks the advantages found when communicating face-to-face with a potential customer.
+And whether an organization is in retailing or manufacturing, sells goods or services, is a large multi-national or a local startup, is out to make a profit or is a not-for-profit, in all probability at some point they will need to rely on personal contact with customers.
 In other words, they will need to promote using personal selling.

 Unfortunately, personal selling is widely misunderstood.
-For instance, many customers think salespeople possess traits that include being manipulative, arrogant, aggressive and greedy.
-While many marketers believe salespeople are only out to make a quick sale intended to increase their income and that they often do this by making unscrupulous deals undermining the marketer’s attempt to build strong brands.
+For instance, many customers think salespeople possess traits that include being manipulative, arrogant, aggressive, and greedy.
+And some marketers believe salespeople are only out to make a quick sale intended to increase their income and that they often do this by making unscrupulous deals undermining the marketer’s attempt to build strong brands.

-In this part of our highly detailed Principles of Marketing Tutorials, we begin a two-part look at personal selling.
-We will continue our coverage of personal selling in the next tutorial when we discuss the selling process used to obtain a customer order.
+In this part of our highly detailed Principles of Marketing Tutorials, we begin a three-part look at personal selling.
+We will continue our coverage of personal selling in the next two tutorials when we discuss Types of Selling Roles and The Selling Process used to obtain a customer order.

 What is Personal Selling?

 Among marketing jobs, more are employed in sales positions than any other marketing-related occupation.
-In the U.S. alone, the U.S. Department of Labor estimates that over 14 million or about 10.5% of the overall labor force are directly involved in selling and sales-related positions.
+In the U.S. alone, the U.S. Department of Labor estimates that over 14.5 million or about 10% of the overall labor force are directly involved in selling and sales-related positions.
 Worldwide this figure may be closer to 100 million.
 Yet these figures vastly under-estimate the number of people who are actively engaged in some aspect of selling as part of their normal job responsibilities.
 While millions of people can easily be seen as holding sales jobs, the promotional techniques used in selling are also part of the day-to-day activities of many who are usually not directly associated with selling.
-For instance, top corporate executives whose job title is CEO or COO are continually selling their company to major customers, stock investors, government officials and many other stakeholders.
-The techniques they employ to gain benefits for their company are the same used by the front-line salesperson to sell to a small customer.
+For instance, top corporate executives, whose job title is CEO or COO, are continually selling their company to major customers, stock investors, government officials, and many other stakeholders.
+The techniques they employ to gain benefits for their companies are the same used by the front-line salesperson to sell to a small customer.
 Consequently, our discussion of the promotional value of personal selling has implications beyond marketing and sales departments.

 Disadvantages of Personal Selling

-A third disadvantage is that personal selling is not for everyone.
-Job turnover in sales is often much higher than other marketing positions.
-For companies that assign salespeople to handle certain customer groups (e.g., geographic territory), turnover may leave a company without representation in a customer group for an extended period of time while the company recruits and trains a replacement.
+High Job Turnover – Job turnover in sales is generally much higher than it is for other marketing positions.
+Turnover may leave a company without representation in a customer group (e.g., customers in a geographic region) for an extended period of time while the company recruits and trains a replacement.

 Objectives of Personal Selling